Coronavirus (Covid-19) - Enforcement service update

 - Details of the location and address of the land or property

-- Your name, address and telephone number in order that we can let you know what is happening with the investigation
+- Your name, address, telephone number and email address in order that we can let you know what is happening with the investigation

 - If known, details of the landowner/developer’s name and address